 - Include everything they will need for their post: your book cover image, author photo, author bio, and buying links.

 - Tweet about the appearance once it’s live and @mention the blog/blogger.

 - Don’t over commit yourself – blog tours are a huge commitment, and you need to be available to interact with the blogger and their readers on the day.
 Most bloggers will post early in the morning but check their post throughout the day so that you can respond to any comments their readers have made.

 - Bloggers aren’t paid for this, and things can happen in their personal lives that may change their availability.
 If this happens, be understanding.
 Bloggers don’t commit to things and then intentionally let people down.
-If they are unable to help you at the last minute, they will be as upset as you are.
+If they cannot help you at the last minute, they’ll be as upset as you are.

 How do you measure the success of a blog tour?

 Success is subjective and depends on your goals.
 Consider quality vs. quantity.
 One great guest post on a blog with influence can help the community get to know more about you while the quantity of posts helps spread general awareness of your book.
 Both are useful for building your profile.
 Focusing only on the blogs perceived to be the “biggest” and with the highest traffic may keep you from finding your most loyal fans.
 But again, don’t over commit yourself.